 Figure 4.
-Target offset for 8, 9, 10 and 11 m/s.
-The red lines indicates the target offset by wind direction.
+Target offset for 8 m/s.
+The red line indicates the target offset by wind direction.
 The magenta vertical lines indicate the approximate boundaries of the experiment (these vary slightly by wind speed, but the overall shape is the same).